Nelarius/wrenpp/README.md

 ## TODO:

+* Investigate whether it is possible to use "properties" to access C-like struct members.
 * Consistency: `executeModule` should use `Wren::loadModuleFn`
 * The contexts need to be independent of `Wren`.
 Methods and classes will be registered globally.
 Thus there will be two trees of WrenForeignMethodFn.
 * A compile-time method must be devised to assert that a type is registered with Wren.
 Use static assert, so incorrect code isn't even compiled!